 Building a Supportive Learning Environment

-Classroom atmosphere affects learner wellbeing and their engagement (Cohen et al.).
+Cohen et al. found classroom atmosphere affects learner wellbeing and engagement.
 Supportive spaces improve mental health and decrease behaviour issues (Cohen et al.).
-Teachers should consider room layout and displays.
-Classroom culture and teacher-learner interactions are also vital.
+Consider room layout and displays.
+Classroom culture and teacher-learner interactions are vital.

 Researchers Ryan and Deci (2000) say consider quiet spaces for overwhelmed learners.
 Display diverse work to reflect achievements.
 Build trust with learners through regular communication.
 Get learner feedback to adjust the classroom climate (Bandura, 1977).